-- Even though the Shias of today find fault with Umar, during his lifetime Umar was the unquestioned ruler of the Muslim world.
-However, Paul’s teachings were not accepted by many “Jewish Christians.”
+- During his lifetime Umar was the unquestioned ruler of the Muslim world.
+However, Paul’s teachings were not accepted by many early followers of Jesus.

 In terms of global influence, it would be hard to choose one over the other.

 - Most Muslims know very little about Paul, and the same can be said about Christians and Umar.